Truth About Organic Foods - Is Organic Really Better For You?

 • Nectarines

 For those shoppers on a budget, traditional foods take the lead in being the more economical purchase, but if you are concerned, the best advice is to stay aware of the products you are buying and continue to educate yourself.
-If nutritional value is your main concern, however, both products equal out to about the same.
+If safety and overall health is your main concern, choose organic foods the next time you’re in the produce section of your local grocery store.